 Plant Reserve Dynamics Workshop

-Context — Perennial agro-ecosystems differ from natural ecosystems in that management and productivity impose repeated polluting disturbances (irrigation, fertilizers, pesticides).
-Increasingly, societal and environmental issues advocate their reduction while supporting productivity maintenance.
-In a changing climate, the productivity impacts of these reductions are not well known, in particular for planted forests and for the forest industry.
-The study of long term changes on carbon (C), nitrogen (N), water, and sustainable productivity of agro-ecosystems is required in order to develop appropriate management strategies.
+Context — Perennial agro-ecosystems differ from natural ecosystems in that management and productivity issues impose repeated pollution disturbances (irrigation, fertilizers, pesticides, etc).
+An increase in societal and environmental issues advocate for their reduction while maintaining productivity.
+However, in a changing climate, to date the impacts of these reductions on productivity are not yet fully underestood, particularly for planted forests and the wider forest industry.
+Therefore, the study of long term changes on carbon (C), nitrogen (N), water, and sustainable productivity of agro-ecosystems, has become necessary in order to develop appropriate management strategies.

-Objectives — To further knowledge and understanding of physiological mechanisms that determine stress resistance, survival and stress recovery, and how to stabilize long term productivity and persistence.
-A scientific consortium has been created to join forces in ecophysiology and modeling from various French scientific organizations (INRA, CIRAD, CNRS, Universities) to work on forest trees, orchard trees, commercial poplar plantations and perennial forage crops, including those located in Mediterranean and temperate regions.
+Objectives — To further our knowledge of the physiological mechanisms that ensure stress resistance, survival and post-stress recovery and therefore the stability of productivity and persistence over time, a scientific consortium has been created, joining forces of ecophysiologists and modellers from various French scientific organizations (INRA, CIRAD, CNRS, Universities), working on forest trees, orchard trees, commercial poplar plantations, and perennial forage crops and from Mediterranean and temperate regions.

-Approach —Following a consortium meeting in November 2012 at the INRA headquarters in Paris, it was decided that a joint project would be submitted to the National Research Agency (France) in early 2014.
-The PlantReDyn workshop (scheduled to be held at INRA Nancy in October 2013), will help to advance and finalize work for this second proposed project for 2014 (RESIST project: “Plant Reserve Dynamics: a key for perenniality and productivity of perennial agro-ecosystems under increased stresses”).
+The PlantReDyn workshop (INRA Nancy, Oct.
+17, 2013), will help us to finalize the project for 2014 (RESIST project: “Plant Reserve Dynamics: a key for perenniality and productivity of perennial agro-ecosystems under increased stresses”).

 For the detailed workshop agenda please click here – Agenda